SatveerSinghDev/SatveerSinghDev/README.md

-- 👋 Hi, I’m @SatveerSinghDev
+- 👋 Hi, I’m Satveer Singh
-- 👀 I’m interested in Android, IOS, Restful API
+- 👀 I’m interested in Backend Development
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on some projects.
 - 📫 How to reach me